-A pupil sitting an exam may be approved the use of a word processor where this is appropriate to the pupil's needs and not simply because this is the pupil's preferred way of working.
+A pupil sitting an exam may be approved the use of a Word processor where this is appropriate to the pupil's needs and not simply because this is the pupil's preferred way of working within the centre.

 A word processor cannot simply be granted to a pupil because he/she now prefers to type rather than write or can work faster on a keyboard, or because he/she uses a laptop at home.